-33 achieve such standards;

-- 34 (5) A description of the governance and operation of the charter school, 35 including the nature and extent of parental, professional educator, and 36 community involvement in the governance and operation of the charter school; 37 [and] - (6) A description of the charter school's policies on student discipline and student admission, which shall include a statement, where applicable, of the validity of attendance of students who do not reside in the district but who may be eligible to attend under the terms of judicial settlements; and - (7) Procedures to be implemented if the charter school should close, including, but not limited to, the transfer or repository of student records and the disposition of the charter school's assets. - 2.
-Proposed charters shall be subject to the following requirements: - (1) A charter shall be submitted to the sponsor by August fifteen of the year prior to the proposed opening date of the charter school; - (2) A charter may be approved when the sponsor determines that the requirements of this section are met and determines that the applicant is sufficiently qualified to operate a charter school.
-The sponsor's decision of approval or denial shall be made within ninety days of the filing of the proposed charter; - [(2)] (3) If the charter is denied, the proposed sponsor shall notify the applicant in writing as to the reasons for its denial and forward a copy to the state board of education within five business days following the denial; - charter may be submitted to the state board of education, along with the sponsor's written reasons for its denial.
-If the state board determines that the applicant meets the requirements of this section, that the applicant is sufficiently qualified to operate the charter school, and that granting a charter to the applicant would be likely to provide educational benefit to the children of the district, the state board may grant a charter and act as sponsor of the charter school.
-The state board shall review the proposed charter and make a determination of whether to deny or grant the proposed charter within sixty days of receipt of the proposed charter, provided that any charter to be considered by the state board of education under this subdivision shall be submitted no later than March first prior to the school year in which the charter school intends to begin operations.
-The state board of education shall notify the applicant in

-69 writing as the reasons for its denial, if applicable; and
+- 28 (3) The term of the charter, which shall be not less than five years, nor greater than ten years and shall be renewable; 29 - 30 (4) A description of the charter school's pupil performance standards, which must meet the requirements of subdivision (6) of subsection 5 of this 31 32 section.
+The charter school program must be designed to enable each pupil to 33 achieve such standards; - 34 (5) A description of the governance and operation of the charter school, including the nature and extent of parental, professional educator, and 35 community involvement in the governance and operation of the charter school; 36 37 [and] - (6) A description of the charter school's policies on student discipline and 38 student admission, which shall include a statement, where applicable, of the 39 validity of attendance of students who do not reside in the district but who may 40 be eligible to attend under the terms of judicial settlements; and 41 - 42 (7) If the charter school is operated by a management company, 43 a copy of the written contract between the board of directors of the charter school and the educational management organization or the 44 charter management organization for services.
+45 - 2.
+Proposed charters shall be subject to the following requirements: - (1) A proposal shall be submitted to the sponsor by August fifteenth of the year prior to the proposed opening date of the charter school; - (2) A charter may be approved when the sponsor determines that the requirements of this section are met and determines that the applicant is sufficiently qualified to operate a charter school.
+The sponsor's decision of 53 approval or denial shall be made within ninety days of the filing of the proposed charter; - [(2)] (3) If the charter is denied, the proposed sponsor shall notify the 55 applicant in writing as to the reasons for its denial and forward a copy to the 56 state board of education within five business days following the denial; 57 - 58 [(3)] (4) If a proposed charter is denied by a sponsor, the proposed charter may be submitted to the state board of education, along with the 59 60 sponsor's written reasons for its denial.
+If the state board determines that the 61 applicant meets the requirements of this section, that the applicant is sufficiently qualified to operate the charter school, and that granting a charter to the applicant would be likely to provide educational benefit to the children of the 63 64 district, the state board may grant a charter and act as sponsor of the charter school.
+The state board shall review the proposed charter and make a 65 66 determination of whether to deny or grant the proposed charter within sixty days of receipt of the proposed charter, provided that any charter to be considered by 67 68 the state board of education under this subdivision shall be submitted no later 69 than March first prior to the school year in which the charter school intends to 70 begin operations.
+The state board of education shall notify the applicant in 71writing as the reasons for its denial, if applicable; and